MichaelMarkert/GND4C/dataQualityReporting/readme.md

-JupyterNotebook with a demonstration of using Great Expextations (https://greatexpectations.io) for detailed data quality reporting.
+JupyterNotebook with a demonstration of using the Great Expectations Python library (https://greatexpectations.io) [and ydata_profiling] for detailed data quality reporting.